idriss-ensias/Brick-Breaker/README.md

 # Brick-Breaker
+## Small Javascript brick breaker game, tested only on Firefox, Windows 10
-## press space key to launch the ball, left and right direction keys to move the board
+### press space key to launch the ball, left and right direction keys to move the board
-### Small Javascript brick breaker game
-#### Tested only on Firefox, Windows 10

 The game is customizable (file BRICKS.js), and you can change :
  - Size of the game canvas, board, ball, bricks, brick protection, presents, effects (explosion, fire trail)